How Does Laser Tattoo Removal Work?

 Thankfully with today’s technology, permanent can be a word of the past.
 So what do you do now that your reasons for getting your tattoo have changed, or maybe your tattoo has changed?

-Lasers work by producing short pulses of intense light, which pass through our top layer of skin and are then selectively absorbed by the tattoo ink based on wavelength chosen.
+Lasers work by producing short pulses of intense light, which pass through our top layer of skin and are then selectively absorbed by the tattoo ink based on the chosen wavelength.

 Different wavelengths are attracted by different ink pigments.
-The ink particles are fragmented by the light energy into smaller particles which is then removed by your body’s immune system as waste.
+The ink particles are fragmented by the light energy into smaller particles, which are then removed by your body’s immune system as waste.

-The last major factor that affects your tattoos removal is your lymphatic system.
+The last major factor that affects your tattoo removal is your lymphatic system.
 This is your body’s way of removing the ink once it has been treated by the appropriate wavelength.

 We will come up with a treatment plan that suits your needs.